puppetlabs-toy-chest/puppet-quest-guide/quests/hiera.md

 it and replace it with the content below.

-We'll implement a simple hierarchy with three levels: "Common data" to set up environment defaults, "Per-Domain defaults" to define domain-specific defaults, and "Per-node data" to define specific data values for individual nodes.
+We'll implement a simple hierarchy with three levels: "Common data" to set up environment defaults, "Per-domain defaults" to define domain-specific defaults, and "Per-node data" to define specific data values for individual nodes.

 [//]: # (code/120_hiera/hiera.yaml)